Step One: Determine whether distributors are necessary.

 What are their sales and marketing capabilities?
 Make sure to do proper due diligence on the distributor.
 You will want to know their ability to generate leads, performance metrics, distribution process, what niches they specialize in, technical competence, and the outside and inside sales force size.
 Also, take a look at the past sales figures history for the same or similar products.

 How are their management skills and systems?
 Take a look under the hood of the distributor’s own planning, training, human resources, and financial management.
 Using this information, you can then understand whether the distributor can keep pace with anticipated growth in the target market.
 It is also vital to look into the distributor’s inventory handling capabilities.
 Finally, look into their ability to manage warehouse spaces and their ability to track important statistics such as turnover rates.

 How big is the distributor?
-It is important to work with a distributor that can give your business the attention it needs without heavy delays in communications.
+It is important to work with a distribution partner that can give your business the attention it needs without heavy delays in communications.
 You should be looking for the distributor to provide prompt communication regarding changes in management and other personnel and operating policies and shifts in the local market.

-Settle helps companies maintain cash flow in times of expansion and growth — like at the moment a business evolves into a distribution model.
+Settle helps companies with cash flow management in times of expansion and growth — like at the moment a business evolves into a distribution model.
 Going to distribution requires new levels of financial planning, budgeting, and forecasting.
 For payers, Settle frees up cash flow so you have the capital you need to grow your business.
 For your newfound distributors, Settle helps them to get paid on time. develop strong relationships with suppliers by getting all invoices paid on time.

 Schedule a demo with us today to learn more.

 Total US retail and food services sales, 2022 | Statista